-The school is one of five in the College of Communication and Information (CCI), along with the School of Digital Science (DSCI), School of Journalism and Mass Communication (JMC), the School of Information (iSchool) and the School of Visual Communication Design (VCD).
+The school is one of five in the College of Communication and Information (CCI), along with the School of Emerging Media & Technology (EMAT), School of Media and Journalism (MDJ), the School of Information (iSchool), and the School of Visual Communication Design (VCD).
 There are 17 full-time faculty, each with unique teaching and research interests, as well as being renowned communication scholars.

-Undergraduate students in the School of Communication Studies have five different communication concentrations to choose from.
+Undergraduate students in the School of Communication Studies have two different communication concentrations to choose from.
 Students gain valuable skills that prepare them for careers across the communication field.
 They can also pursue master's degrees within the school or a doctorate which is offered by the College of Communication and Information.